-Unfortunately, many people assume that dogs are able to instinctively recognize toxic plants.
+Unfortunately, many people assume that dogs can instinctively recognize toxic plants.
 But while some dogs might keep their distance from certain plants, their natural curiosity can easily land them in trouble.
-As a dog owner, your best bet is to learn exactly which common plants aren’t safe for dogs so that you can either keep them away from your dogs or avoid buying them altogether.
+As a dog owner, your best bet is to learn which common plants aren’t safe for dogs so that you can either keep them away from your dogs or avoid buying them altogether.

 We’ve created a guide to plants that are safe for pets, as well as those that aren’t.
-Because we call the Valley of the Sun our home, we’ve made sure to include many of the most common Arizona native plants on our lists.
+Because we call the Valley of the Sun our home, we’ve included many of the most common Arizona native plants on our lists.
 You’ll also find information about non-toxic houseplants, making it safely easier to bring the beauty of nature indoors.
 Once you’re done reading, you’ll have tails wagging with dog-friendly gardening for you and your four-legged friends.

 What Plants are Harmful to Dogs?

-Poisonous plants can cause a wide spectrum of reactions, ranging from mild nausea to death.
-Certain species are especially susceptible to specific plants, and reactions can also vary depending on how much of the plant was consumed, your pet’s size, and other factors.
+Poisonous plants can cause various reactions, ranging from mild nausea to death.
+Certain species are especially susceptible to specific plants, and reactions can also vary depending on how much of the plant was consumed your pet’s size, and other factors.

 Also, it’s not just toxic plants that can affect your pet’s health.
-In fact, even dog-friendly plants can upset their stomachs.
-In general, it’s always a good idea to supervise your dog when they have access to plants, especially if they have a habit of taste-testing everything around them.
-In the event that you think that your pup may have come into contact with a dangerous plant, we recommend contacting your veterinarian or the ASPCA’s Animal Poison Control hotline at 1(888) 466-4435.
+Even dog-friendly plants can upset their stomachs.
+Generally, it’s always a good idea to supervise your dog when they have access to plants, especially if they have a habit of taste-testing everything around them.
+If you think your pup may have come into contact with a dangerous plant, we recommend contacting your veterinarian or the ASPCA’s Animal Poison Control hotline at 1(888) 466-4435.

-Here is a list of common plants that can be toxic to dogs when ingested, including a number of species that are frequently found in the Valley:
+Here is a list of common plants that can be toxic to dogs when ingested, including several species that are frequently found in the Valley:

 - Aloe vera